Copper Range Company: White Pine mine

 Copper Range spun off its wholly owned subsidiary White Pine Copper Co., which in 1955 opened the White Pine mine at the south end of the copper belt, at White Pine, Michigan, Ontonagon County.
 The White Pine mine contained a large stratiform body of chalcocite-impregnated siltstone and shale of the Precambrian Nonesuch Shale Formation.
 The ore also contained native copper, usually as individual grains but often as sheets several feet long.
 The White Pine mine produced copper until 1995.

 In its early days the company was known for its use of advanced mining and transport systems (not all of which worked very well) including the Dashaveyor, a high speed transportation system, and what was at the time the world's largest hard rock tunneling machine to be sold to a mining company.
 It was also one of the earlier mines to use rubber tired mining equipment on a large scale.
-An interesting sidelight was that about 70% of the workforce was of Finnish descent, which in some ways was not surprising given the similarity between the countryside around the mine and rural Finland.

 Louisiana Land and Exploration bought Copper Range in 1977, then sold the operation to Echo Bay Mines Limited in 1983.
 Echo Bay sold the operation to the employees in 1985 but kept part of the milling circuit.
 In this transaction 70% of the shares went into an ESOP (Employees Stock Option Plan) and the remaining 30% were held by Mine Management Resources.
 It was at this time that an attempt was made to obtain a stock exchange listing, but it failed due to a variety of factors, including the move of mining into areas in which royalties had to be paid e.g. to AMAX in the south west area, the general decrepitude of the mining machinery and not least the start of a general crushing of the pillars and collapse in the centrally worked out areas, which was at least partially stopped by wrapping pillars with conveyor belt and old haulage rope to stabilize them.
 The employees subsequently sold Copper Range to Metall Mining Corporation (shortly to rename itself Inmet Mining) in 1989.
 After a fruitless attempt to put the mine back into profit again, Inmet closed it in 1995.
 Proposals to carry on mining by sulfuric acid leaching were considered but these were shelved in 1997.
 The mine was allowed to flood and reclamation work started.
-The refinery continues to operate however, and is now owned by HudBay Minerals.
+The refinery continues to operate however, and is now owned by Hudbay.